I spent just over 2 months in an Ashram in India and I think it’s one of the best things I’ve ever done!

 The list of things that you can achieve when you’re there is HUGE!

 Suddenly it was August and soon it would be time for the second retreat which I couldn’t wait to be part of.
 Now that I had been given the gift of meditation, I could be part of the Ekaant Maun Aradhana Shibir, which is the same as the Shibir that I attended in July except it is structured so that it enables you to be alone, silent and contemplative.
-I loved it! :)
+I loved it! 🙂

-Of course being in Sayla means you get time with Bhaishree as well as the team of Self Realised Souls who want nothing more for us than for us to be happy.
+Of course, being in Sayla means you get time with Bhaishree as well as the team of Self Realised Souls who want nothing more for us than for us to be happy.
 Truly happy.

 I had the opportunity to ‘drop in’ to Lalita Masi any (reasonable) time I wanted!
 This gave me the scope to ask her questions, she would explain the meaning of Letters, poems etc. in a way which I’d not been privy to before, she’d ask how my spiritual journey was going and advise accordingly.
 It was great!

-Over a few days Bhupat Kaka and Vinu Kaka went through some of the Special Letters and explained them in an amazing way!
+Over a few days, Bhupat Kaka and Vinu Kaka went through some of the Special Letters and explained them in an amazing way!
 They cross-referenced the content with other Letters and that really helped us understand them better.
-It was priceless! :)
+It was priceless! 🙂

 Now, that leads me to Bhaishree.
 What can I say?
-When Bhaishree explains Letters in Svadhyays, he has a knack of making it simple, light, (sometimes) humourous but always incredibly clear and appropriate for us to be able to reflect on the message, understand it and then apply it.
+When Bhaishree explains Letters in Svadhyays, he has a knack of making it simple, light, and (sometimes) humourous but always incredibly clear and appropriate for us to be able to reflect on the message, understand it and then apply it.
 It was somehow (positively) different to being present when he does Svadhyay in London.
 However, regardless of the venue, it was great!

 I was also there for Paryushana.
 Now there’s a bit of history about this… In my teenage years and before, I used to go and stay with my Grandparents & family during the Summer Holidays and Paryushana used to be around that time.
 So I’d go to the Derasar (Jain Centre) with them, I’d do Pratikraman & I’d attend events before and after Pratikraman.
 However, although I was part of it, I didn’t really know what I was doing or why.
 In a nutshell; I grew up, went onto further Education, went to work and soon after that my Father passed away.
 This is when I stepped back from most things which I knew.
 After I got over all that, I decided to re-engage with the ‘wider world’.
 One part of this was taking my Mum to listen to Pravachan during Paryushana.
 This is when a learned person would talk about various things which would help us live a ‘better’ life.
 One of the ones we went to had a speaker called Haribhai Kothary.
 After listening to him I was hooked!
 Everything he said made sense in away which I’d not experienced before!
 Then I became interested in Paryushana again but I wanted to understand what I was doing better.
 I attended one Pratikraman a couple of years ago which was explained in English and that was great!
 However, other than that, I’d not really been part of Paryushana since.
 This was either due to time, mood or not understanding the speakers because my Gujarati wasn’t good enough.

 All of this changed in September 2012 when I was part of Paryushana in Sayla.
-It was amazing! :) There were so many people doing it together and the vibe was positive, supportive, generous and more.
+It was amazing! 🙂 There were so many people doing it together and the vibe was positive, supportive, generous and more.
 Thanks to Vinu Kaka, we had access to a book which enabled us to follow what was being said and there was just a great feeling about it!
 I’d love to go to Sayla during this time again.

 We also celebrated Mahavir Jayanti together.
 The Murtis were so stunningly decorated.
-It was beautiful. :)
+It was beautiful. 🙂

 During my stay, it was Shanti Bapu’s Titthi, which refers to the anniversary of his death.
-It was so amazing to be present when they commemorated his achievements, especially seeing as it is because of his search for a Guru and his success re finding Bapuji that we have everything that we have today. :)
+It was so amazing to be present when they commemorated his achievements, especially seeing as it is because of his search for a Guru and his success re finding Bapuji that we have everything that we have today. 🙂

-Another event that sticks in my mind is laying the foundations of some rooms which are being re-built.
-After the ceremony was completed Vikrambhai said something along the lines of: -
+Another event that sticks in my mind is laying the foundations of some rooms which are being rebuilt.
+After the ceremony was completed Vikrambhai said something along the lines of: –

 “We may hope that these rooms are only used by us; (those who paid for them to be built), but instead of that we should desire that they are always in use whether we are there or not so that the maximum number of people have the opportunity to spiritually benefit in Sayla.
 We should also wish that those who reside in them make leaps and bounds in their spiritual achievements.”

 What a nice way to look at it.
-Much better than ‘this is mine and I don’t want to share it’! :)
+Much better than ‘this is mine and I don’t want to share it’! 🙂

-In all this I mustn’t forget Suraj.
-My hubby. :) He encouraged me to go to Sayla for a ‘long’ stay.
-He supported me before and during my time there and he made it possible for me to ‘let go’ of everything while I was away because he took care of so many things in my absence! :)
+In all this, I mustn’t forget Suraj.
+My hubby. 🙂 He encouraged me to go to Sayla for a ‘long’ stay.
+He supported me before and during my time there and he made it possible for me to ‘let go’ of everything while I was away because he took care of so many things in my absence! 🙂

 If this has inspired you to find attend Svadhyays in London check out Raj Saubhag UK here.

 If you want to visit the Ashram in Sayla you can find out what’s happening via the Raj Saubhag Facebook group and through the Raj Saubhag website.
 It’s definitely worth considering a ‘long’ stay if you’re taking a gap year, travelling for a while or taking a sabbatical.
-However, if you are able to go for less it is still worth it! :)
+However, if you are able to go for less it is still worth it! 🙂

 Related Posts with Thumbnails